 - 2008 Participant

 The layout of our site means we simply can't give someone an adventure if they can't walk decent distances.
-Of course, there's a big difference between walking 6 miles straight and the way Otherworld happens, where you walk, then have a meal, then walk, then sit to talk.
-We encourage participants to communicate about their needs, so their group can walk slower or pause more often.
-Comfortable shoes help hugely as well.
+Some of the trails are smooth and level, but others are uneven or hilly... or both.
+There are chances for breaks: you'll walk, then have a meal, then walk, then sit to talk.
+We encourage participants to communicate about their needs, so their group can walk more slowly or pause more often.
+Comfortable shoes help as well.

 If you have a particular health issue that might make attending problematic, please contact us so we can figure out together if Otherworld is right for you.